huntdatacenter/docs/docs/contact.md

 ::: tip Faster response

-To speed up your answers and deliveries, check if your order is predefined in our service desks for [do science](/do-science/service-desk), [administer science](/administer-science/service-desk) and [govern science](/govern-science/service-desk).
+To speed up your answers and deliveries, check if your request is predefined in our service desks for [do science](/do-science/service-desk), [administer science](/administer-science/service-desk) and [govern science](/govern-science/service-desk).

 :::